 Weight loss & Blood Sugar Balance

-This is one of the more popular, and desired, benefits from ketones.
-Ketones have been found to improve insulin sensitivity, lower and normalize blood sugar levels, contribute to an increased state of satiety and decrease food cravings.
+This is one of the more popular and desired, benefits of ketones.
+Ketones have been found to improve insulin sensitivity, lower and normalize blood sugar levels, contribute to an increased state of satiety, and decrease food cravings.
 Individuals with high levels of ketones have been able to step away from the main-stream dieting idea that 6-meals per day must be the norm.
 Due to the increased level of satiety, you just eat when you’re hungry.
 No more calorie counting or food measuring!!
 All with significant weight loss benefits.